brandon-m-wang/cs198-75/src/web-hw/hw3.md

     paragraph: "Now, how can you break down the response to just the first (most common) entry of a word?
 You can use dot notation to navigate through the response object as such:"
+  - type: cbs
+    codeblock:
+      code: |-
+        // Retrieve the data portion of the response const data = response.data;
+        // From the data, get the first entry of the definitions const entry = data.definitions[0];
+      lang: javascript
+  - type: ps
+    paragraph: "Then, you can use the <code><mark>let</mark></code> keyword to declare a variable to hold either the example sentence if it's available, or the definition (if the example sentence is not available).
+Recall that you must use the let keyword here, as const is not reassignable and therefore must be initialized when it is declared.
+Then, if there is an emoji given to you by the API response for the given word, include it in the caption as well :).
+Finally, append a hashtag followed by the entity:"
+  - type: cbs
+    codeblock:
+      code: |-
+        if (entry.example) {
+            lineText = entry.example;
+        } else {
+            lineText = entry.definition;
+        }
+        if (entry.emoji) {
+            lineText += " " + entry.emoji;
+        }
+        lineText += " #" + entity;
+      lang: javascript
+  - type: ps
+    paragraph: Lastly, you want to add each sentence as a
+      <mark><code>p</code></mark> tag to the display card.
+Recall that you can
+      generate HTML elements using the <mark><code>createElement</code></mark>
+      method on the DOM.
+Setting its innerText to be the generated sentence and then adding it to the caption container should do it.
+  - type: cbs
+    codeblock:
+      code: |-
+        const line = document.createElement("p");
+        line.innerText = lineText;
+        caption.appendChild(line);
+      lang: javascript
 ---